 On the face of it, touch-activated seems a little gimmicky, and with prices ranging from $300 to $400, it’s certainly a lot of money.
 But it’s great for those times when you’ve got dirty, chicken-goopy hands, and for those in your household who refuse to turn water on and off between tasks because it’s too much hassle.
 And as water becomes scarcer, anything that saves gallons will have value — and save you on your water bills.

-A reason we recommend touch-free over hands-free: As you know from public bathrooms with hands-free activated faucets, they'll often turn on when you don't want them to and not turn on when you do.
+A reason we recommend touch-activated over touch-free: As you know from public bathrooms with touchless faucets, they'll often turn on when you don't want them to and not turn on when you do.

 #7 Transitional Design